 Pulling off an all nighter along the rainy docks of Porto Cervo to watch the sunrise, we then slept in through the subsequently stormy waves while returning to our base marinas in Olbia.
 Those of us who stayed up may have gotten really moody and therefore apologies were made.

-After some of us struggled with our land-sickness, heading back into and returning from Olbia to regain our bearings, we dressed up for one last time for our beachfront closing party at Mama Beach Club:
+As some of us struggled with our land-sickness all day as we headed back into and returned from Olbia to regain our bearings, we dressed up for one last time for our beachfront closing party at Mama Beach Club:

 Taking black cabs to the venue, we kicked off those shoes with a “Can’t Hardly Wait” / “She’s All That / 10 Things I Hate About You / Superbad / Booksmart / Mallrats” kinda night as we danced outside under the rain to the conclusion of a rollercoaster week of adventure with new friends.
 I took awhile to get back on my feet, but once I let go of all expectations for the night it felt as if all the narrative threads and variables generated in the past week converged into a singularity: This night is one for the books.

 So much happened tonight I really can’t think of any other way to describe it other than the aforementioned perfect 90s teen prom movies, or the entire music video plot line for Martin Jensen’s “Solo Dance.”
 I just wish we got to dance.